Beaverdell Top Experiences

 - Accommodations in Beaverdell include cabins, RV resorts and campgrounds

 - Fresh-water fishing is regulated in BC and fishing licenses are required.
-Visit Boating & Fishing for information on local regulations
+Visit our Boating & Fishing page for information on local regulations

 - Winter Recreation offers additional information on snowmobiling and skiing in Boundary Country

-Beaverdell is best known for its hiking and biking trails along the Trans Canada Trail.
+Come experience this unique town, filled with history and outdoor adventure.
+Beaverdell is best known for its hiking and biking trails along the Great Trail.
 Unplug and rejuvenate as you camp along the Kettle River.
-Beaverdell has year round outdoor activities with the stunning background of Boundary country.
+There are year-round outdoor activities you can enjoy here and within the Boundary Country.

-Biking enthusiasts love the easy access to the Trans Canada Trail that connects Beaverdell to the Okanagan and Kootenay Regions.
-The trail is visible from the main street, and provides endless hours of cycling enjoyment.
-Imagine cycling former rail beds that connected communities during the mining boom.
-After a long day, re-energize with a warm meal and quiet rest at one of the local tenting and RV Parks.
+Biking enthusiasts love the easy access to the Great Trail that connects Beaverdell to the Okanagan and Kootenay Regions.
+The trail is near the main street, and provides endless hours of cycling enjoyment.

 Trapping Creek Discovery Tour

-Enjoy a self-guided tour where you can witness efforts to restore rainbow trout habitat.
-There are three trails to tour June – October.
-Allow at least one hour to tour all three trails.
+Enjoy a self-guided tour where you can be a witness to the restoration of this rainbow trout habitat.
+There are three trails to tour from June – October.
+You should allow yourself at least one hour to tour all three trails.
+See page 10 of this guide for more information.

 Fishing around Beaverdell